Alignak-monitoring/alignak/doc/source/07_advanced/flapping.rst

 Flap Detection Thresholds
 ==========================

-Shinken uses several variables to determine the percent state change thresholds is uses for flap detection.
+Alignak uses several variables to determine the percent state change thresholds is uses for flap detection.
 For both hosts and services, there are global high and low thresholds and host- or service-specific thresholds that you can configure.
-Shinken will use the global thresholds for flap detection if you to not specify host- or service- specific thresholds.
+Alignak will use the global thresholds for flap detection if you to not specify host- or service- specific thresholds.

 The table below shows the global and host- or service-specific variables that control the various thresholds used in flap detection.